 One of the best things about grass is that it grows quickly.
-But the draw is also the downfall, as one of the worst things about grass – is that it grows quickly!
+But this can also be its detriment!

 Things You Should Know Before Cutting Tall Grass